opencv/opencv/modules/gpu/doc/data_structures.rst

 :func:`Mat`-like but with additional memory type parameters.

 *
-    ``ALLOC_PAGE_LOCKED``:  Sets a page locked memory type, used commonly for fast and asynchronous upload/download data from/to GPU.
+    ``ALLOC_PAGE_LOCKED``:  Sets a page locked memory type, used commonly for fast and asynchronous uploading/downloading data from/to GPU.
 *
     ``ALLOC_ZEROCOPY``:  Specifies a zero copy memory allocation that enables mapping the host memory to GPU address space, if supported.
 *
     ``ALLOC_WRITE_COMBINED``:  Sets the write combined buffer that is not cached by CPU.
 Such buffers are used to supply GPU with data when GPU only reads it.
 The advantage is a better CPU cache utilization.

 **Note:**

 Allocation size of such memory types is usually limited.
-For more details please see "CUDA 2.2 Pinned Memory APIs" document or "CUDA_C Programming Guide".
+For more details, see "CUDA 2.2 Pinned Memory APIs" document or "CUDA C Programming Guide".
 ::

     class CV_EXPORTS CudaMem